piterbiker/gps-track/README.md

   * myspatial.py: file with function required to run application

-  * gps-track.py: file which You must run, to save your path to simple text file (CSV format) with geometry in base WKT format (vertices with latitude and longitute)
+  * gps-track.py: file which You must run, to save your path to simple text file (CSV format) with geometry in base WKT format (vertices with latitude and longitute).
+Script offers geocoding possibility.

   * csv-kml.py: file which You can run, when you can transform before saved text file to XML format file: KML (Keyhole Markup Language) and KMZ file, that You can open in Google Earth application or other GIS apps.